vmware-clarity/clarity-guidance/1010-date-picker-design-guidance.md

 ## Guidance

-- Design teams **must not** use the date picker for entering a date of birth; they **should** use an input component instead.
+- Date pickers **must not** be used for entering dates of birth.
+Instead, input components should be used.
+Using input components for dates of birth allows for easier entry and editing, especially for users with accessibility needs.
-- Design teams **must not** use the date picker to select a date that is more than 10 years in the future or past.
+- Date pickers **must not** be used for selecting dates more than 10 years in the future or past.
+Limiting date picker range improves usability, reduces errors, and accommodates common use cases.
-- Design teams **must not** use the date picker when space is limited.
+- Date pickers **must not** be used in space-constrained environments.
+Alternative input methods, like text inputs, are more suitable for limited spaces, ensuring usability and accessibility.
-- Design teams **must** keep the size of the date picker widget consistent, regardless of the text field width.
+- Date picker widgets **must** maintain a consistent size, regardless of text field width.
+Consistent sizing ensures visual coherence, usability, and accessibility across various layout configurations.

 ## Changelog